Bruno Pucci has a lot to smile about.

 That immediately appealed to Pucci, who had been a fan of action movies featuring the likes of Jean-Claude Van Damme.
 As a result, he developed quite a fascination for striking disciplines.

 Despite an initial fondness for punching and kicking, his dad suggested that he try out a Brazilian jiu-jitsu class instead.
-Young Pucci complied, tried out a class, and was hooked.
+Young Pucci complied, and was instantly hooked.
 There was one technique, in particular, that sold him on the “gentle art.”

 At the age of 16, he took his jiu-jitsu pursuits more seriously, and dreamed about becoming a world champion.
 He spent most of his free time on the mats, determined to get better and achieve his primary objective.

 Early on, however, he did not have a reputation for winning.
 The Brazilian had subpar performances, even when facing opponents with the same ranking, and had quite a few uncertainties he desperately needed to conquer.